czarpino/czarpino.github.io/_posts/2015-5-17-http-status-codes.md

 ## Successful 2xx

-This is the response you want for at least 99% of all your requests.
-Successful responses indicate that the request has been successfully processed by the server.
+This is the response you want for at least 99% of requests.
+A successful response indicates that the request has been successfully processed by the server.
 Examples:

 1. `200 OK`
 2. `201 Created`